 CFOs earn an average of $140,000 per year, with the bottom 10% earning around $75,000 per year, and the top 10% earning more than $223,000 per year.
 The salary level you can expect as a CFO will vary largely based on the size of the organization where you work, and the industry.
 For example, a CFO in an oil company will likely have much higher salaries than a CFO in a nonprofit organization.

 CFO positions are expected to grow 6% by 2028, similar to other executive level positions and as fast as the national average.
 Chief financial officers can face competition for available positions, so it's valuable to work your way up in an organization so you're prepared to take on the role of a CFO.

-An accounting bachelor's and master's degree can be a great option for a CFO.
+An accounting bachelor's and master's degree can be a great option for those on the path to become a CFO.
 These degrees will help prepare you for understanding how a company's financial statements work, how budgets should be used, and the proper accounting practices needed to meet laws and regulations.
-Many CFO's today have accounting backgrounds which help give them experience to thrive in their profession.
+Many CFOs today have accounting backgrounds that help give them experience to thrive in their profession.
 In order to become a chief financial executive, you'll likely need a bachelor's and master's degree, and an accounting education can be instrumental in helping you thrive.